jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 Connections can be secured with password authentication or an asymmetrical key system i.e using private and public keys.

-\* Screenshot sshing into a server.

 There are two parts of an SSH key:

-1. Private key: it is very important that this is kept secret, it should never leave your computer.
+1. **_Private key:_** it is very important that this is kept secret, it should never leave your computer.
 A good way to keep this safe is using a passphrase on the private key.
 The private key is used to decipher the public key.
-2. Public key: as the name implies, this can be put anywhere.
+2. **_Public key:_** as the name implies, this can be put anywhere.
 This is basically the key you put on remote servers like Digital Ocean, GitHub, AWS, etc so it knows who is talking to.
 The public key can only be unlocked by the private key.